joshuanssato/joshuanssato.github.io/essays/javascript-wods.md

 ---

 <img width="150px" class="rounded float-start pe-4" src="../img/codingmaze.jpg">
+## The start of my Journey

-Starting this coding journey with JavaScript has been a mix of interest and bewilderment.
-From learning its intriguing features to tackling the challenges of its flexibility, has been an experience.
-In terms of talking about JavaScript, its flexibility is a double-edged sword.
-As a novice coder, the absence of strict typing and the wide array of its features have introduced me to the world of unexpected errors.
-It's akin to a balancing act without a safety net.
+Commencing my coding journey with JavaScript has been a fascinating blend of interest and bewilderment.
+Unraveling its intriguing features while grappling with the challenges posed by its flexibility has shaped an experiential learning curve.
+In delving into the intricacies of JavaScript, its flexibility emerges as a double-edged sword.
+As a novice coder, the absence of strict typing and an extensive array of features introduced me to a realm of unexpected errors.
+It feels like a delicate balancing act without a safety net.

-I'm not much of a software but from their perspective, the language's adaptability proves advantageous but at least for me it raises concerns for larger-scale endeavors.
-The absence of enforced conventions can lead to confusion and misinformation.
-Maybe since I'm only a novice coder striking a balance between flexibility and structure seems crucial for larger applications.
+## Workouts of the Day: Real-Time Insights and High-Stakes Challenges

-Workouts of the Day or (WODs) offer a real-time glimpse into coding and problem-solving, it allows the coder to provide insights into diverse programming approaches.
-However, viewing the WODS as part of the grading scale its high-stakes pass-or-fail nature of exercises carries a significant weight in the course, and since it adds an element of intensity and stress it may overshadow the inherent benefits.
+Workouts of the Day (WODs) offer a real-time glimpse into coding and problem-solving.
+They provide a platform for coders to showcase diverse programming approaches and insights.
+However, when viewed as part of a larger grading scale, the high-stakes pass-or-fail nature of WOD exercises can introduce an element of intensity and stress.
+This may overshadow the inherent benefits they bring to the learning process.

+## Skill-Based Evaluation: A Source of Concern
-WOD's skill-based evaluation amplifies the stress associated with WODs.
-As a student who is reliant on practice and resourcefulness, the emphasis on what seems to me like a skill check rather than an effort check can be somewhat disheartening and concerning to me.
-The binary pass-or-fail nature of this approach, with its potential impact on the overall course outcome of either pass-or-fail, may not fully accommodate diverse learning styles and skill levels.
+WODs' skill-based evaluation intensifies the stress associated with them.
+As a student reliant on practice and resourcefulness, the emphasis on what appears to be a skill check rather than an effort check raises concerns.
+The binary pass-or-fail nature may not fully accommodate diverse learning styles and skill levels.

+## Rethinking Evaluation: A Nuanced Approach
-In navigating the intricacies of JavaScript, I acknowledge its strengths and challenges.
-Striking a balance between flexibility and structure becomes a pivotal consideration in the coding journey.
-While WODs offer valuable insights, a more nuanced evaluation system could contribute to a supportive learning environment, recognizing the diverse strengths and learning styles of coding students.
-This journey, though demanding, promises growth and proficiency in the ever-evolving coding landscape.
+While WODs offer valuable insights, reevaluating the grading system to incorporate a more nuanced approach could contribute to a supportive learning environment.
+Acknowledging coding students' diverse strengths and learning styles ensures a more inclusive and effective educational experience.

+## Growth Amidst Challenges: A Promising Coding Journey
+This coding journey, though demanding, promises growth and proficiency in the ever-evolving coding landscape.
+The challenges and stressors encountered serve as stepping stones toward a more comprehensive understanding of JavaScript and coding principles.

 Note " I answered all the prompts ahead then had chatgpt restructure the writing into a more professional essay."